0xPolygon/polygon-docs/docs/pos/reference/contracts/stakingmanager.md

 - Writes are meant only for RootChain contract when submitting checkpoints
 - `voteHash` on which all validators sign (BFT $2/3+1$ agreement)
 - This function validates only unique sigs and checks for $2/3+1$ power has signed on checkpoint root (inclusion in `voteHash` verification in RootChain contract for all data) `currentValidatorSetTotalStake` provides current active stake.
 - Rewards are distributed proportionally to validator's stake.
-More on rewards in [Rewards Distribution](https://docs.polygon.technology/pos/how-to/operating/validator-node/#reward-distribution)
+More on rewards on the [rewards distribution](https://docs.polygon.technology/pos/how-to/operating/validator-node/#reward-distribution) page.
 <!-- (https://www.notion.so/Rewards-Distribution-127d586c14544beb9ea326fd3bb5d3a2). -->

 ### `isValidator`